Minto

 Minto has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch identified 18 projects likely impacting the area.
-Key projects include Minto Industry Park, Minto Multicultural Community Centre Enhancement, Greater Macarthur Growth Area - Glenfield to Macarthur Corridor, and Minto Logistics Hub.
-The following list details those most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 18 projects that may impact this region.
+Notable projects include Minto Industry Park, Minto Multicultural Community Centre Enhancement, Greater Macarthur Growth Area - Glenfield to Macarthur Corridor, and Minto Logistics Hub.
+The following list details those most likely relevant.

 Professional plan users can use the search below to filter and access additional projects.